LisbonLisboaPortugal.com

 The Mosteiro dos Jeronimos

-The Mosteiro dos Jerónimos is an extravagant monastery that was funded by the 5 per cent tax levied on spices that flowed into Portugal.
-Originally designed as a modest monastery, the excessive trade wealth extended the construction by 60 years, resulting in one of the most ornate religious buildings of Portugal.
+The Mosteiro dos Jerónimos is an extravagant monastery that was funded by the 5% tax levied on spices that flowed into Portugal.
+Originally designed as a modest monastery, the excessive trade wealth extended the construction by 60 years, resulting in one of the most ornate religious buildings in Portugal.

 The site has a close connection to the early explorers, with Vasco da Gama spending his last night here before his epic voyage to India.
 The church was later where sailors' wives would come to pray for the safe return of their loved ones.